Hybrid dynamical systems modeling of power systems: Introduction

-As power networks evolve into decentralized, converter-dominated architectures with heightened reliance on digital control and communication layers, modeling approaches must reflect both smooth physical processes and abrupt discrete transitions within a unified structure \cite{tOWARDSRESILIENT,9893118}.
-This need is precisely what hybrid dynamical system (HDS) theory addresses.
+Hybrid dynamical system (HDS) theory provides a unified framework for representing such mixed continuous–discrete behavior.
 HDS methods have gained traction in several engineering domains and are increasingly relevant in power systems with high levels of renewable integration.
 Additionally, they have been used to model cyber-physical interdependencies between network behavior and discrete cyber processes.
 Applications in this area include addressing cybersecurity challenges such as false data injection attacks, switching attack events, and the impact of communication delays on the performance of control systems \cite{Cyberpower}.

-Hybrid dynamical systems theory has roots in non-smooth dynamical systems and control theory.
-Early efforts focused on systems exhibiting switching, friction, and impact phenomena prevalent in many engineering applications.
-The field began to take formal shape with major contributions such as the introduction of mixed-logic systems \cite{Witsenhausen1966} and Filippov’s differential inclusions for discontinuous vector fields \cite{Filippov1988}.
-These foundations were further extended by works on optimal control of hybrid systems \cite{Branicky1998, antasaklis1995hybrid} and were formally introduced in 1986 during a conference at the University of Santa Clara \cite{ma2010hybrid}, with early power system applications demonstrated in system analysis \cite{hikihara2005} and in stability assessment of limit-cycle \cite{980200}.
+HDS theory has roots in non-smooth dynamical systems and control theory.
+The field began to take formal shape with major contributions such as the introduction of mixed-logic systems \cite{Witsenhausen1966} and Filippov’s differential inclusions for discontinuous vector fields \cite{Filippov1988}, followed by advances in hybrid optimal control \cite{Branicky1998, antasaklis1995hybrid}.
+Early applications in power systems appeared in system analysis \cite{hikihara2005} and limit-cycle stability assessment \cite{980200}.

-Despite these theoretical advances, the adoption of HDS frameworks in power system modeling remains relatively modest.
-This raises key questions:
+Despite these advances, the adoption of HDS frameworks in power system modeling remains relatively modest.
+A clearer understanding is needed of when hybrid formulations offer tangible advantages over smooth continuous-time models, how different HDS frameworks compare, and the extent to which they provide more faithful representations of the event-driven and mode-dependent behaviors in modern power systems.

-\textit{Why complement established continuous-time models with HDS methods when the former have served power system analysis well for decades?
-What added value do hybrid approaches provide to justify their increased complexity?
-Moreover, does a hybrid modeling approach inherently provide a more conformant representation of system dynamics in modern power systems?}

-This review aims to address these questions by providing a structured overview of hybrid system methodologies and their applications in power systems.
+This review addresses these gaps by providing a structured overview of hybrid system methodologies and their applications in power systems.
 The main contributions of this work are threefold: